TomCrypto/fraunhofer/README.md

 You can get cool transparent lens flare overlays from the resulting HDRI images by alphablending with black, by definition of wave superposition.

+This program wasn't designed to be extensible, so it's pretty quickly written.
+There are very few function calls, but it's quite readable.

+There is a decent OpenCL FFT implementation in `cl/fft.cl`, as well.

 Todo
 ----